 If Gresham Barrett’s early announcement for Governor wasn’t enough to formerly open the 2010 election gates …

-close race in November (against Charleston Democrat Linda Ketner) has left a rather sizable bullseye on his back, with at least three names dropped in the last 24 hours of potential Republican Primary competition.
+It would seem that Republican Congressman Henry Brown’s close race in November (against Charleston Democrat Linda Ketner) has left a rather sizable bullseye on his back, with at least three names dropped in the last 24 hours of potential Republican Primary competition.

 The Hill broke the story yesterday that Carroll “Tumpy” Campbell III is seriously considering a run for the office.